rickgennis/managebackups/src/managebackups.1.md

         * 12/31
         * 5/27/2028

+**--maptaghold** [*data*]
+: {FB} Associate a tag with a specific hold time.
+Once associated, any time the tag is applied to a bag the associated hold time will also be set.
+If **--maptaghold** is used to change the hold time of that tag in the future, the previously tagged backups are not updated unless they get re-tagged.

 **--include** [*pattern*]
 : {FB} Only backup directory entries that match the specified regex pattern.
 By default this option only filters files and continues to include subdirectories themselves (files in the subdirectories are filtered).
 To have it apply to the subdirectories see **--filterdirs**.
 Also note, this is applicable for the client invocation of **managebackups**, the one run with **--path**.
 To minimize complexity the server side innovation understands **--include** and will automatically append it to the client-side call (**--faub**) if found.